hbctraining/Intro-to-peak-analysis/lessons/02a_peak_quality_metrics_assesment.md

 <img src="../img/num_peaks_2.png" width="600">
 </p>

+---

+> Note: When working with ATAC-seq, you will likely process your data through [ataqv](https://github.com/ParkerLab/ataqv) for QC analysis.
+It provides two additional important QC metrics that we haven't evaluated for this dataset:
+> 1. Fragment Length Distribution
+> 2. Transcription Start Site Enrichment (however, we will look at that later in this workshop)

 ### Summary

 Overall, our data looks pretty good.
 We do have a large number of reads in some of our input samples, but all of the other QC metrics look acceptable.
 We can go ahead and take a look at some additional QC metrics in our next lesson, where we will examine more closely the relationship between samples.